ReactForBeginners/course-overview/lecture1/README.md

 ### Props

-Let's start off by looking a bit closer on props, as it forces us to understand Reacts one directional data flow.
+We'll start off by looking a bit closer on props, as it forces us to understand Reacts one directional data flow, which also is critical to know about.

-Lets have a look at our little button app and initialize it with some data, using props.
+Let's initialize our little button app with some data, using props.
 Firstly we'll need to grab the data from somewhere.
 This could for example be done using an Ajax call to fetch some data from an API, but for now we'll just hard code it in as a variable:

 	var BUTTONTEXT = "Click the button";